Noah180/test123/README.md

     > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "importprivkey", "params": ["mykey", "testing", false] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

-## 74 importprunedfunds

-Imports funds without rescan.
-Corresponding address or script must previously be included in wallet.
-Aimed towards pruned wallets.
-The end-user is responsible to import additional transactions that subsequently spend the imported outputs or rescan after the point in the blockchain the transaction is included.

-#### Arguments:
-    1. "rawtransaction" (string, required) A raw transaction in hex funding an already-existing address in wallet
-    2. "txoutproof" (string, required) The hex output from gettxoutproof that contains the transaction

 ## 75. importpubkey "pubkey" ( "label" rescan )